 Prospective developers and current applicants should be aware of the following key requirements:

 - AEMO will not be able to progress any assessment of proposed performance standards without a complete, site-specific PSCAD model.

 - A full system strength impact assessment will be required for all new and modified connections proposed.
-It is likely that system strength connection works or remediation schemes will be needed as a minimum.
+System strength connection works or remediation schemes will be needed as a minimum.
 However, it will not be possible for significantly more generation to connect or generate at full output ahead of significant investment in network infrastructure.

-- Most inverter-connected generation in the West Murray area is likely to be impacted by thermal or stability constraints at times.
+- Most grid-scale generation in the West Murray area (including existing and committed generation) will be subject to thermal and voltage stability constraints.